Pulse Tasmania Hoz Black Logo

 Picture of Pulse Tasmania

-The once-popular Dismal Swamp opened in 2004 with a 110-metre slide, but has since fallen into disrepair.
+The once-popular Dismal Swamp opened in 2004 with a 110-metre slide.
 Image / Jaws

 A long-awaited $12.5 million funding package to revitalise the old Dismal Swamp site in Tasmania’s far north-west has been given the tick of approval by the federal government.